-In waterfowl, survival rate is commonly higher in adult males than in adult females (Baldassarre, 2014).
-Adult sex ratio is then generally biased towards males (Figure 2.3, Székely et al. (2014)).
-As a consequence, deducing the proportion of immatures within a population from the observed proportion of adult males is not straightforward because the proportion of adults is not just twice as much as the observed proportion of adult males.
-There We did not sook seek toe were no counts differentiating male-like from female-like individuals during the breeding period to properly estimate adult sex ratio.
-But sex identification in adults from removals was available for both Ruddy duck populations.
-However, the small population size in France prevented from getting precise adult sex ratios.
-A comparison over months in Great Britain showed no difference in proportion of males in adults, so data from adults collected over the whole year were used to estimate the proportion of males in adults.
-A comparison of proportion of males in adults among years with more than 500 samples did not exhibit significant interannual differences.
-Even if the adult sex ratio may vary over a long time range, it is relatively stable over a few years (Wood et al., 2021).
-As a consequence, removal data from all adults were pooled to estimate the proportion of males in adults, see Equation (2.1).
+We did not sought to assess the sex-ratio of breeding adults through counts, but we determined the sex of each adult that was shot as part of the eradication programme both in Great Britain and in France.
+Nevertheless, the small population size in France prevented from getting robusts adult sex-ratios estimates.
+In Great Britain, the sex ratio of adults did not differ among months, so data from adults collected over the whole biological cycle were pooled to estimate adult sex-ratios.
+Among samples of more than 500 adults, proportion of males in did not statistically differ between years.
+This is consistent with previous finding showing that in ducks, despite variations in adults sex-ratios can occur over the long-term, they usually displays a high stability over the short-term (Wood et al., 2021).
+Therefore, we pooled data from all adults shot as part as the control programme to estimate the sex-ratio, see Equation (2.1).

+Our modelling exercise was based upon the following assumptions : 1) an even sex-ratio at birth (Bellrose et al., 1961; Blums & Mednis, 1996), 2) comparable survival rates between males and females among juvenile, 3) similar survival rates between males and females among adults (unchanging sex-ratio among adults) during the monitoring season (Devineau et al., 2010).

-Assuming the additive property of the binomial distribution, the proportion of immatures can be deduced from the cumulated counts of male-like individuals in the wintering population, see Equation (2.2).
-From this proportion and the interannual variation of an abundance index of population size, adult survival and recruitment rate are straightforward, see Equation (2.3).
-If the absolute value of population size is accessible, numbers of adults and recruits can be estimated, see Equation (2.4).
+Assuming the additive property of the binomial distribution, the proportion of immatures can be deduced from the cumulated of male-like individuals in the wintering population, see Equation (2.2).
+Using the estimate of the proportion of males together with the interannual variation of an index of abundance of population size, one can derive adult survival, and the recruitment rate (see Equation 2.3).
+The key concept is that if the absolute value of population size can be estimated (from counts), numbers of adults and recruits can be estimated, see Equation (2.4).